05nelsonm/kmp-process/README.md

     // Also accepts vararg and List<String>
     .args("--number", "--squeeze-blank")

-    // Modify the signal to use when Process.destroy
+    // Modify the Signal to send the Process
-    // is called (if it has not completed yet) from
+    // when Process.destroy is called (only sent
-    // the default of Signal.SIGTERM.
+    // if the Process has not completed yet).
     .destroySignal(Signal.SIGKILL)

     // Take input from a file